Trustroots/Trustroots-React-Native/README.md

 Architecture in nutshell
 -----------------------------

-Re-frame is a archictural framework that reminds Redux and other Flux implementations.
+Re-frame is a architectural framework that is similar to Redux and other Flux implementations.

 The idea is simple:

-1. In re-frame application state is stored in an ratom called db (database).
-Ratom (reactive atom) is an observable datastructure that ensure atomic modifications (i.e. only one change at time to the latest version of data it contains).
-The sturucture of db is constrained by a schema.
+1. In re-frame, application state is stored in an ratom called db (database).
+Ratom (reactive atom) is an observable data structure that ensure atomic modifications (i.e. only one change at time to the latest version of data it contains).
+The structure of db is constrained by a schema.
 Currently plumatic schema is used, but it will change to core.spec at some point.
-2. Database is modified by events.
-The logic how an event changes db is specifed by a handler.
+2. The database is modified by events.
+The logic of how an event changes db is specifed by a handler.
-3. UI component listens re-frame subscription.
-Each subscription is a observable view to db.
+3. UI component listens for re-frame subscriptions.
+Each subscription is an observable view to db.
 You need to specify view to data in subs.cljs first, then you can subscribe it in UI component by using `re-frame.core/subscribe` function that returns an `ratom`.
 4. UI component will dispatch events to re-frame dispatch.
-The events are handled by a handler in order they arrive to the dispatcher sequentially.
+The events are handled by a handler in the order they arrive to the dispatcher sequentially.
 If you dispatch an event in a handler, it will be handled *after* the current handler function call is finished.
 (I.e. you cannot dispatch event synchronously in a handler.)
 Each handler must return an updated version of db, and as they're called they get curent db as parameter.
 After a handler returns, subscriptions trigger.

-In most cases you need to do you need to answer three question when you develop new feature:
+In most cases, you need to answer these question when you develop a new feature:

-1. What data feature needs?
+1. What data does the feature need?
   #.
-You may need to extend schema and db.
+You may need to extend the schema and db. (in the `/domain` folder)
   #.
 You need to write a subscrition or maybe two.
-UI components should not depend directly to db-structure.
+UI components should not depend directly on the db's structure.
-2. How data changes?
+2. How does the data change?
   #.
-Implement a handler for each reason to change.
+Implement a handler for each reason to change. (`handlers.cljs`)
   #.
-Re-frame encourages you to think how the data changes.
-Like if data should be changed by a REST call, you probably need a handler for successfull call and an unsuccessful call.
+Re-frame encourages you to think about how the data changes.
+If the data should be changed by a REST call, you probably need a handler for a successful call and one for an unsuccessful call.
 That's where you start.
-Then you probably add handler that does the REST call and changes db so that user knows that something is happening.
-Handlers for successful or erroneous event handlers do not know where the data related to an event comes from.
-Handler that does the REST request, doesn't know how the response is used.
-Pros of this approach is that you can easily change any of the parts without modifying other parts (open/closed principle) and easily trigger any change from REPL or in tests; cons for this this approach is that it can be hard to understand how the data flows and where it comes.
+Then you probably add a handler that does the REST call and changes db so that users know that something is happening.
+Handlers for successful or erroneous events do not know where the data related to an event comes from.
+Handlers that do the REST request don't know how the response is used.
+Pros of this approach is that you can easily change any of the parts without modifying other parts (open/closed principle) and easily trigger any change from the REPL or in tests; cons for this this approach is that it can be hard to understand how the data flows and where it comes.
-3. When data should be fetched?
+3. When should data be fetched?
 There are three options:
   #.
-When app starts.
-In this case you dispatch fetch event in [platform]/core.clsj init function.
-There is separate core.clsj for Androind and iOS in.
+When the app starts.
+In this case you dispatch fetch events in `[platform]/core.clsj` init function.
+There are separate `core.cljs` files for Androind and iOS.
   #.
-When user does something you dispatch the event from React native UI component event handler.
+When the user does something, you dispatch the event from a react-native UI component event handler.
   #.
 Periodically (e.g. once per 1 minute).
-You can use JavaScript setTimeout and put it to handler.cljs file.
-Currently this is a bit clumsy and problably a helper function should be created for it.
+You can use JavaScript setTimeout and put it in the `handler.cljs` file.
+Currently this is a bit clumsy and probably a helper function should be created for it.
-4. How user interact with data (UI)?
+4. How does the user interact with the data (in the UI)?
   #.
-The goal is that there is as much shared components as possible.
+The goal is that there are as much shared components as possible.
 UI components are located in `shared`, `android` and `ios` directories.
-In addition to documentation there is now way to know what component works in which framework.
-Not all components supports all features in React Native component and component may behave differently on differnt platforms.
-This is React Native design desision.
+In addition to documentation there is no way to know what component works in which framework.
+Not all components support all features in React Native and components may behave differently on differnt platforms.
+This is a React Native design decision.
-5. What component should looklike?
+5. What should the components look like?
   #.
-Till now we have used a lot of inline style.
-They should be refactored to platform specific styles.cljs file.
+Until now we have used a lot of inline style.
+They should be refactored to platform specific `styles.cljs` files.

 ### Project structure

-Actual source code you should modify are in ./src/trustroots/ and ./test/ directories, and images are in /images/ directory.
+Actual source code you should modify are in the `./src/trustroots/` and `./test/` directories, and images are in the `/images/` directory.
 In addition to those there are two files you need to modify:

-- package.json contains npm packages.
+- `package.json` contains npm packages.
-- .re-natal is used by leiningen to bundle JavaScript source for react-native.
-You need to list there all npm packages that should be included in react native app.
-Leiningen does not use package.json for this.
-I.e. if you want to use an 3rd party library you need install it first by using npm and then add the name of packages to this file.
-This file contains also some other build related information, and it is modified e.g. when you swap between emulator and physical machine.
+- `.re-natal` is used by leiningen to bundle JavaScript source for react-native.
+You need to list there all npm packages that should be included in the react native app.
+Leiningen does not use `package.json` for this.
+I.e. if you want to use a 3rd party library you need install it first by using npm and then add the name of packages to `.re-natal`.
+This file also contains some other build-related information, and it is modified e.g. when you swap between emulator and physical machine.

-#### src/trustroots structure:
+#### src/trustroots structure

-- android: android specific UI components goes to this folder
+- android: android specific UI components goes in this folder
 - domain: contains schema definitions.
 - ios: iOS specific UI components goes to this folder.
-Currently app does not support iOS so there's not much here.
+Currently the app does not support iOS so there's not much here.
-- shared: all component thar should work both in android and iOS are located here.
+- shared: all component that should work both in android and iOS are located here.
-- api.cljs: REST api call helpers goes here.
+- `api.cljs`: REST api call helpers goes here.
-- db.cljs: This file contains helpers for persisting data, including caching mechanims.
+- `db.cljs`: This file contains helpers for persisting data, including caching mechanims.
-- fetch_helper.cljs contain wrapper for react native fetch function.
+- `fetch_helper.cljs`: contains wrapper for react native fetch function.
 This is used for REST calls.
-- handlers.clsj contains all re-frame handlers.
+- `handlers.clsj`: contains all re-frame handlers.
 Currently this file is rather long and it might be split to many files.
-- subs.cljs contains observable re-frame subscriptions.
+- `subs.cljs`: contains observable re-frame subscriptions.

-### App state (db)scheama
+### App state (db) schema

-Currently domain model reflects closely to what REST APIs return.
-This need to be changed as the app should support off-line use and rest APIs may not return all data (they page data).
+Currently the domain model closely reflects what the REST APIs return.
+This needs to be changed as the app should support offline use and rest APIs may not return all data at once (they page data).

-#### Proposall for new schema
+#### Proposal for new schema

-- users: map of all users current user has had a conversation, or that are his friends.
+- users: map of all users the current user has had a conversation with, or that are their friends.
   -  { <id>: <user-data> }
 - me: Current user id
 - last-sync-time: last change timestamp (this should come form server)